Red Lanterns (Boxer Uprising): Activities in 1900

 Reliable accounts of Red Lantern activities are hard to find.
-They are mentioned in second or third hand accounts as being able to walk on water, fly, set fire to Christians' homes, and stop their guns, powers which the male Boxers themselves did not claim.
-But the only good accounts of their actual activities come from the Battle of Tientsin, when they nursed wounded Boxers and did work such as sewing and cleaning.
+Similar to the Boxers, reports of their magic come from second or third-hand accounts.
+The only good accounts of their actual activities come from the Battle of Tientsin, when they nursed wounded Boxers and did work such as sewing and cleaning.

 These young women also had the power to protect the Boxers who were fighting the invaders.
-One former Boxer recalled in an oral history in the 1950s that “a brother-disciple,” that is, a fellow Boxer, “would hold a piece of rope in his hand.... and direct the fighting.
-The Boxers would fight down below, while the Red Lanterns would watch from above, appearing suspended in the sky, no larger than a chicken’s egg.”
-These Red Lanterns could throw swords through the air and lop off the heads of the invaders, as well as removing the screws from their cannons.
+One former Boxer recalled in an oral history in the 1950s that "a brother-disciple," that is, a fellow Boxer, "would hold a piece of rope in his hand.... and direct the fighting.
+The Boxers would fight down below, while the Red Lanterns would watch from above, appearing suspended in the sky, no larger than a chicken's egg."
+These Red Lanterns could throw swords through the air and lop off the heads of the invaders, as well as remove the screws from their cannons.
 When the Red Lanterns stood still, they could send their souls into battle.
+They had the ability to freeze foreign guns in action.

 The Red Lanterns were also famous for their healing powers.
-In the 1950s, a former Red Lantern told another oral history project of the senior “sister disciple” who could go into a trance, clap her hands in the direction of a sick person, and cure the illness.
+In the 1950s, a former Red Lantern told another oral history project of the senior "sister disciple" who could go into a trance, clap her hands in the direction of a sick person, and cure the illness.
 Another Red Lantern, the Holy Mother of the Yellow Lotus, had the reputation of being able to heal wounds by sprinkling clear water on them and even bringing the dead back to life by rubbing their bodies.